facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 ---
 id: intro
-title: Configuring  Hydra
+title: Overview
 sidebar_label: Introduction
 ---

-Hydra comes pre-packages with sensible default configuration that covers the basic use cases.
+## Hydra config
+Hydra is highly customizable, and is composed in the following order:

+### default configuration in package
+This configuration comes with the Hydra code, and it not directly changeable by the end user.

+*Scope*: global, this is effecting all Hydra runs and is the first thing that is used to compose the Hydra configuration.

+### Project config (`.hydra/hydra.yaml`)
+`.hydra/hydra.yaml` in your `config_path` directory.

+*Scope*: Hydra project (a collection of applications sharing the same config directory).

+### Job config (`config.yaml`)
-You can customize that behavior by creating a `.hydra/hydra.yaml` file under your job config path.
+You can configure Hydra directly through your job config.

+*Scope*: Hydra application

+### Command line arguments
+Command line arguments can override Hydra configs.

+*Scope*: Single app run

+## Customization examples
 ### Working directories
 Job output directory can be [customized](workdir) both for local and for cluster (sweep) runs.